cdziv/devkit/packages/ddd/README.md

 }
 ```

-Please note that this library designs all domain objects as immutable, so `evolve` returns a new value object instead of modifying the existing one.
-This ensures that domain objects always adhere to domain invariants, as the instantiation process calls the `validate` method.
-As long as you successfully create the object—whether through creation, persistence restoration, or via `evolve`—you must maintain its domain invariants, or an error should be thrown.
+Note that this library designs all domain objects as immutable, so `evolve` returns a new value object instead of modifying the existing one.
+This ensures domain objects always adhere to domain invariants, as the instantiation process invokes the `validate` method.
+Whether creating, restoring from persistence, or using `evolve`, you must maintain domain invariants, or an error should be thrown.

 You can use the `equals` method to compare whether two value objects have the same value: